Research and themes in Melva

 Touring the live show takes a big team of people, a lot of expensive equipment, and a lot of planning – all of which costs a lot of money.
-In order to make the live show affordable for schools and groups, we need to raise a significant amount of funding to subsidise the cost, and therefore it is unlikely that we will be touring the live show again before Autumn 2023.
+In order to make the live show affordable for schools and groups, we need to raise a significant amount of funding to subsidise the cost, and therefore we do not currently have plans to tour the live show again anytime within the next couple of years.

 What age range is Melva for?

 Melva is designed for young people aged 7-11 (Key Stage 2 in England and Wales, or P4/P5/P6/P7 in Scotland).

 Note: Some of the language used in the game may seem advanced for Lower Key Stage 2 (P4/P5).
 Throughout the Melva programme, we’ve tried to balance the content so that it will appeal to both the upper and lower end of this age range – inevitably this means not everything will land with every child the same way, but this will not hinder their experience.